talent-consulting/us/index.markdown

 - Asset Protection and Governance,
 - Operational, Personnel and Supply Chain Security
 - Auditing, logging and oversight

+### Design
+Our architectural design default is to use Micro-Services.

+Inherent in that topology is the separation of security boundaries and data isolation.

+The  threat surface is reduced due to the compartmentatlisation of the service compomnents and independent deployments and security.
+So that a breach of one aspect of the system will not effect other aspects.

 [Back to Top](#contents)